Vincenzoos/2d-driving-sim/README.md

 - **How?**
    NEAT was integrated to train neural networks that control the car's actions, learning from trial and error to optimize navigation and avoid collisions.

+#### 5. Adjust sensor angle to focus on the front of the car
+- **Why?**
+   In this simulation, the car only fails when it collides with obstacles at the front.
+Rear or side collisions are irrelevant, so focusing on front-facing sensors improves decision-making and reduces training time.
+- **How?**
+   The sensor angles are evenly distributed over a 30-degree range, starting from the car's forward orientation (90 degrees).
+The angles are set as [30°, 60°, 90°, 120°, 150°].

+#### 6. Resize car and track proportionally
+- **Why?**
+   The current track was too small relative to the car, and some collision detection bugs caused the car to collide visually closer than expected.
+Scaling the car down and the track up reduces collision frequency, allowing the car to complete the track in fewer iterations.
+- **How?**
+   The track is scaled to 0.8 of its original size (up from 0.75).
+   The car is scaled to 0.45 of its original size (down from 0.55).

 ---

 ## How to Run the Simulation